cameron-sql/economist_application/README.md

 As mentioned, I went with a cubic polynomial basis spline model for the fit.
 I discuss it further in the script, but this seemed like a good compromise between the moving average and Dirichlet mixture models mentioned in the problem statement.

-I have included the results from my last run in the test_results folder.
+In case it doesn't run, I have included the results from my last run in the test_results folder.

+Thanks for your consideration!